xcat2/xcat-core/docs/source/troubleshooting/index.rst

 Troubleshooting
 ===============

-This chapter introduces the methods of troubleshooting a real cluster.
+This chapter introduces the methods of troubleshooting a xCAT cluster.
 It includes the following parts.

 .. toctree::
    :maxdepth: 2